carpentriesoffline/CarpentriesOffline.github.io/publications_and_conferences/RSECon23_Hackathon.md

 Name: Abhishek Dasgupta , email: abhishek.dasgupta@dtc.ox.ac.uk , ORCID: 0000-0003-4420-0656, Institution: University of Oxford, Country: United Kingdom, Job title: Senior Research Software Engineer

+Name: Frances Turner, email: Frances.Hutchings@newcastle.ac.uk, ORCID: , Institution: Newcastle University, Country, United Kingdom, Job title: Research Software Engineer

 ## Ideas for a hackathon

 * Mass testing, how many people can we get connected at once?
 Does a USB wifi dongle work better than a Pi's built in wifi?
 How well do laptops and other devices work for testing?
 Do our webpages work correctly on a range of operating systems and browsers?
 * Practice lesson: run through a lesson (or at least some relevant parts of it) to test the web pages, gitea, etherpad, jupyter etc.
 * Bug fixing session: try to fix any outstanding bugs we have.
 * New feature implementation/exploration: What haven't we written yet that would be helpful?
 Screen sharing so we don't need a projector?
 Using laptops to host?
 Running surveys and forwarding the results to the Carpentries?
-* Testing the Carpentries Offline HPC - we have a Pi based multicore machine that it would be beneficial to test.
-Can it effectively speed up parallel computing tasks compared to running on a personal laptop?
-Users or small groups can access the Pi-based HPC and attempt to run parallel tasks of their choice, testing the limits of the hardware and the usability of this system.
+* Testing the Carpentries Offline HPC - We have a Rapsberry Pi based multinode mini-HPC that it would be beneficial to test.
+Users or small groups can access the Pi-based HPC and attempt to run tasks from the HPC Carpentry lessons, testing the limits of the hardware and the usability of this system.
+* Develop HPC Carpentry lesson content for the Mini HPC.
 * Make your own Pi-based HPC (in person only) - we can provide the hardware components and a set of instructions for a group to attempt to reproduce the carpentries offline Pi HPC.
 This would allow us to test the current documentation to see whether it is comprehensive enough for non-experts to follow.

 ## Draft of submission form